 Acceptable ID Types for District of Columbia

-Voters in DC are not required to show ID at the polls, except for some first time voters who did not submit required ID information with their voter registration form.
-Acceptable forms of ID include:
+Voters in DC are NOT required to show ID at the polls, except for some first time voters who did not submit required ID information with their voter registration form and voters who are registering to vote during early voting or on Election Day.
+Valid forms of identification include;

 What happens when you go to vote without an ID